-UVdesk : Cloud-based helpdesk system
+UVdesk: Cloud-based helpdesk system

 Webkul is proud to announce our cloud-based helpdesk system “UVdesk“.
-UVdesk is super handy to use with tons of features like ticket generation via email, knowledge-base, online form builder, automatic actions or workflow, reports, customizations and much more.
+UVdesk is super handy to use with tons of features like ticket generation via email, knowledge-base, online form builder, automatic actions or workflow, reports, customizations, and much more.

 - Allow to Merge tickets.

-- Allow split thread as new ticket.
+- It allows split thread as a new ticket.

-- Allow admin to create customers.
+- It allows the admin to create customers.

-- Admin can create unlimited agent group.
+- The Admin can create unlimited agent groups and create roles.

-- Admin can define business hours and holidays based on SLA’s.
+- Admin can define business hours and holidays based on SLAs.

 - Allow admin to prepare responses with action.